indiejames/vscode-clojure-debug/README.md

 ## A Note about the Preview Version

-Most heavily tested on Mac OS X. Seems to work fine on Linux and Windows from my limited testing.
+Most heavily tested on macOS.
+Seems to work fine on Linux and Windows from my limited testing.
 Most of the features are operational and work well enough to provide a useful workflow at this point.
-Some of the features (mostly related to step debugging) are less reliable and should be used with care.

 ## Features